BaronaGroup/migsi/README.md

             const now = new Date()
             return now.getFullYear() + '/' + ('0' + (now.getMonth() + 1)).substr(-2) + '/'
         }

+- `confirmation` is a function, which is called with an array of new migrations before any of them are run.
+If it returns a truthy value, the migrations are run.
+If the function returns a falsy value, the migration run is completed without running any of the scripts (but they will still be queried about the nexttime); if it throws, running the migrations throws.
+The function can return a promise that resolves to one of the specified values instead.
+If the call to `runMigrations` also includes a confirmation, then the second parameter to this function is its return value.

 #### Storage